harrisonzhu508/citadelchallenge/docs/source/gp.rst

 - Capital city latitude
 - Capital city longitude
-- Monthly minimum temperature
-- Monthly maximum temperature
+- Weekly temperature
-- Actual evapotranspiration, derived using a one-dimensional soil water balance model
+- Evapotranspiration, derived using a one-dimensional soil water balance model
-- Vapor pressure
+- Surface pressure
-- Average working hours per year
-- Number of physicians per 1000 people
-- Toal number smokers over age 18
+- Surface Height
 - Year
 - Month

-15, 16, 18, 20

 In particular, we found that spatial, temporal and the number of physicians to be highly significant features to the occurrence of influenza.
 Of course, as GPs are nonparametric models,